 Guide (service) dogs are accepted as long as they are clearly marked and remain leashed.
 Notification 48 hours in advance is required.

 Air France will require that owners of emotional support animals provide notification at least 48 hours in advance by providing a medical certificate that is less than a year old.
 This certificate must be provided by a mental health specialist and attest that you have regular check-ups and need to be with your dog at all times.
 Air France will not accept dog breeds known as dangerous as service or emotional support dogs.

-Service dogs (guide dogs, hearing dogs, diabetic alertdogs, seizure alert dogs) can fly in the cabin with their handlers on all flights that Lufthansa operates.
-For flights outside of the United States, a training certificate from a recognized training institute must be submitted in advance to the Lufthansa Medical Operation Centre via email or the Lufthansa Service Center.
+Service dogs (guide dogs, hearing dogs, diabetic alert dogs, seizure alert dogs) can fly in the cabin with their handlers on all flights that Lufthansa operates.
+For flights outside of the United States, a training certificate from a recognized training institute should be submitted in advance to the Lufthansa Medical Operation Centre via email or the Lufthansa Service Center.
 You will receive notice of approval from Lufthansa.
-Two copies of this form must be presented at check-in.

 Lufthansa will only recognize emotional support dogs and only on flights to or from the United States.
 That means that, if you have a layover in a country other than the United States on your itinerary, your dog must fly the leg that does not involve the United States in a carrier in the cabin or in the cargo hold as checked baggage for a fee.

 Within 48 hours of flight departure, your service or emotional support dog must be registered with the centers referenced above and a medical certificate issued by a licensed physician confirming the need for you to be accompanied by an emotional support dog must be presented.
 You will receive notification of approval from Lufthansa.
-Two copies of this form will be required at check-in.
+Two copies of this form must be presented at check-in.

 All service dogs must be accompanied with an identification or card or other written document and be clearly identified.
 Notification must be provided a minimum of 48 hours prior to departure.